jazzband/django-polymorphic/DOCS.rst

 Restrictions & Caveats
 ----------------------

+*   Django 1.1 only - the names of polymorphic models must be unique in the whole project, even if they are in two different apps.
+    This results from a restriction in the Django 1.1 "related_name" option (fixed in Django 1.2).

-*   ``Django 1.1 only``: When ContentType is used in models, Django's seralisation or fixtures cannot be used.
+*   Django 1.1 only - when ContentType is used in models, Django's seralisation or fixtures cannot be used.
 This issue seems to be resolved for Django 1.2 (changeset 11863: Fixed #7052, Added support for natural keys in serialization).

     + http://code.djangoproject.com/ticket/7052
     + http://stackoverflow.com/questions/853796/problems-with-contenttypes-when-loading-a-fixture-in-django